Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What exemptions are there from overtime?

-Managers are generally not paid for overtime.
+- Managers are generally not paid for overtime.
 For overtime purposes, the term ‘manager’ is narrowly interpreted.
-The government is considering whether to relax the rules on overtime and extend the white-collar exemption to workers who:
+As of 1 April 2019, the special rules applicable to willing high-level professionals (the white collar exemption) described above will apply to workers who:

 - have a clear scope of duties;